programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Time

-We anticipate this lesson taking an hour, not including dictionary refinement and red flag review.
+We anticipate this lesson taking an hour, not including your own dictionary refinement and red flag review.

 ## Learning experiment

 ### Aims

-After completing this lesson, you will be able to deploy a spaCy powered NLP workflow for extracting problematic terms in AI licence documents.
-You will also be able to refine the provided NLP dictionary, to enable work on your own licences.
-This lesson also provides human translations of some key extracted clauses, to inform your qualitative review.
+After completing this lesson, you will be able to deploy a spaCy-powered NLP workflow for extracting problematic terms in AI licence documents.
+You will also be able to refine our provided NLP dictionary, to enable work on your own licences, whether as an individual file or corpus.
+This lesson also provides human review of some key extracted clauses, to inform your qualitative review.

 ### Inventory

 Datafiles -

   Our compliant AI tool licence agreements [^1].

+  Our full dictionary code, help as a *Programming Historian* asset [^2].

 Software -